Resident Evil (1996)

 Resident Evil as a series is not afraid to say something that a lot of modern videogames fear more than a zombie: It’s a videogame.

 This game is absolutely focused on its gameplay, so much so the formula barely changed from here in the first three games.
-Go from room to room in some labyrinthical space, unlock doors with keys hidden all over the place, solve puzzles that nobody would ever do in real life, avoid enemies by taunting them to attack where you are not, get a couple of jump scares and even some FMV cutscenes out of nowhere.
+Go from room to room in some labyrinthical space, unlock doors with keys hidden all over the place, solve puzzles that nobody would conceive in real life—except the paintings one, that one is masterful—avoid enemies by taunting them to attack where you are not, get a couple of jump scares and even some FMV cutscenes out of nowhere.
+Have fun!

 Jill makes it to a save room, an item box seen in the background